Maritim Hotel & Internationales Congress Center Dresden

 From Radebeul, a steam operated narrow-gauge railroad will take you through picturesque country dotted with ponds to the Baroque castle of Moritzburg in only 30 minutes.
 Meissen is the historic hub of Saxony.
 Albrechtsburg is Germany's earliest example of a residential castle, Meissen Cathedral an impressive model of pure Gothic style.
 Beneath the castle hill stretches a sea of gabled houses in the old town.
 The famous Meissen porcelain manufactory presents past and present masterpieces made from the "white gold".
 Be sure not to miss a tour on one of the paddle wheel steamers of the Saxon Steamboat Company into Saxon Switzerland.
 From the cliffs of the Bastei you can enjoy the splendid view of the Elbe Valley below and the surrounding plateau.
 Below the viewpoint in Rathen, the open-air cliff theater entices people to visit throughout the summer.
 Its program consists of operas and plays, including Karl May's Wild West plays.
 Further upstream, Germany's biggest fortress towers over the small town of Königstein.
 From Bad Schandau, you can take the environmentally friendly tram through the romantic Kirnitzschtal Valley

-On 18th July it's that time again – for one night, the splendid gardens of the Albrechtsberg, Lingnerschloss, Eckberg castles and the Saloppe Waterworks invite you to take a stroll and enjoy the sights.
+For one night, the splendid gardens of the Albrechtsberg, Lingnerschloss, Eckberg castles and the Saloppe Waterworks invite you to take a stroll and enjoy the sights.
 On 15 stages and performance areas, you can benefit from multifaceted entertainment in various styles, while restaurateurs offer tasty delights and the paths and gardens are resplendent with a unique ambience.

 26th November to 24th December 2020